 Stress and Pain

 Have you ever injured yourself and not felt any pain until later, when you are safely in the hands of a medical professional, or a loved one, who is now taking care of you?
-This is an analgesic response to stress and it can be useful for our bodies to survive stressful events.
+This is an analgesic response to stress and it can be a handy tool to help our bodies survive stressful events.

 The second response that our bodies can have is a “hyperalgesic” response.
-This means that instead of feeling less, or no pain, our bodies actually feel more pain when faced with stress.
-Studies have shown that subjects who completed a difficult math problem actually felt pain more intensely than those who did not have to complete the problem.
-Who knew math could have such a literal effect on our bodies?
+Hyperalgesia means that instead of feeling less, or no pain, our bodies actually feel more pain when faced with stress.

-When it comes to pain and stress, another effect of chronic pain is that it leads to inflammation caused by “wear-and-tear” — also termed allostatic overload — in the body and brain from chronic overactivity, or chronic inactivity, of our regulatory systems.
-When people are faced with unpredictable stress (or continuous stress) that can trigger pain, it can lead to our bodies responding with inflammation.
+When it comes to pain and stress, another effect of chronic pain is that it leads to inflammation in our bodies.
+This inflammation is caused by “wear-and-tear” — also termed allostatic overload — in the body and brain from chronic overactivity, or chronic inactivity, of our regulatory systems.

 The Consequences Of Chronic Stress On The Body